sonisarm/Determining-PAR-regions-in-sexual-chromosomes/README.md

 * Output: Distribution plots of sequencing depth (sexual chr) / coverage (whole genome) per SNP and individual.

-On the one hand, I expect that the DIPLOID homozygous individual for the sexual chromosome present a distribution of around 1 (e.g.```SD_distribution_homozygous_sex.jpg``` shows the distribution of 280 individuals) .
-On the other hand, I expect that the distribution for the heterozygous individual follows a bimodal distribution between 0.5 and 1, corresponding to the non-PAR and PAR regions, accordingly.
+On the one hand, I expect that the DIPLOID homogametic individual for the sexual chromosome present a distribution of around 1 (e.g.```SD_distribution_homozygous_sex.jpg``` shows the distribution of 280 individuals) .
+On the other hand, I expect that the distribution for the heterogametic individual follows a bimodal distribution between 0.5 and 1, corresponding to the non-PAR and PAR regions, accordingly.
 The non-PAR (haploid) region will be 0.5 when divided by the coverage of the whole genome because its haploid.